That's right, Johnny Donovan, the handsome Walter E. Williams filling in.

 And I said, unlike my wife, I assume that everybody is my enemy until they prove that they're my friend.

-And I said, What is that?
+And I said, what is that?

-He said, Have you considered that people don't give a damn about you one way or the other?
+He said, have you considered that people don't give a damn about you one way or the other?

-And when he asked that, I was a little bit taken back and a little bit insulted, uh, But our conversation ended that, and that was very typical of Professor Alshin uh to say something profound and perhaps controversial without much comment and then let you think about it.
+And that was very typical of Professor Alshon to say something profound and perhaps controversial without much comment and then let you think about it.

 And I thought about it.

-I thought about it once a while uh in during my early professional career, and I conclude that he is right.
+I thought about it once in a while during my early professional career.

 And so let's do a thought experiment on this so far as race is concerned in our country.